-RESPONSIBILITIES FOR THE IMPLEMENTATION OF POLICY
+6. RESPONSIBILITIES FOR THE IMPLEMENTATION OF POLICY

-2.1 KEY RESPONSIBILITIES
+6.1.
+KEY RESPONSIBILITIES

-The key responsibilities for implementation of the Corporate Health and Safety Policy are set out in the main policy document, and are as follows:
+The key responsibilities for the implementation of the Corporate Health and Safety Policy are set out in the main policy document, and are as follows:

-- 2.1.1 The Board of SSGC has overall responsibility for Health and Safety in SSGC and for the implementation of this Policy.
-In particular, the Chief Executive is accountable for ensuring that the Policy is implemented effectively across SSGC as a whole. - 2.1.2 Each member of the Management Executive is responsible for ensuring the effective implementation of this policy for the area(s) for which they are accountable.
+- 6.1.1.The Board of SSGC has overall responsibility for Health and Safety in SSGC and for the implementation of this policy.
+In particular, the Chief Executive is accountable for ensuring that the system is implemented effectively across SSGC as a whole. - 6.1.2.
+Each member of the Management Executive is responsible for ensuring the effective implementation of this policy for the area(s) for which they are accountable.

-In particular, the Production Manager is responsible for the on-going development and issue of this Policy, for advising management on its implementation and for monitoring its application.
+In particular, the Production Manager is responsible for the ongoing development and issue of this policy, for advising management on its implementation and for monitoring its application.

-- 2.1.3 All Managers (i.e. those who are responsible for staff) are responsible for the implementation of this Policy and compliance with the related procedures and arrangements for their area of accountability. - 2.1.4 All Employees are responsible for their own Health and Safety and that of others; in particular they are to comply with the procedures and arrangements issued under this Policy, which are applicable to their area of activity. - 2.1.5 Management and staff employed on an indirect or contractual basis are charged with the same responsibilities for the implementation of the Health and Safety Policy as if they were direct employees of SSGC.
+- 6.1.3.All Managers (i.e. those who are responsible for staff) are responsible for the implementation of this policy and compliance with the related procedures and arrangements for their area of accountability. - 6.1.4.All Employees are responsible for their own Health and Safety and that of others; in particular, they are to comply with the procedures and arrangements issued under this policy, which are applicable to their area of activity. - 6.1.5.Management and staff employed on an indirect or contractual basis are charged with the same responsibilities for the implementation of the Health and Safety Policy as if they were direct employees of SSGC.

-2.2 DAY TO DAY MANAGEMENT RESPONSIBILITIES
+6.2.
+DAY TO DAY MANAGEMENT RESPONSIBILITIES